TerezaClarence/Chromosome-Condensation/README.md

 Documentation – parameters

-The ‘Chromo-sim’ code consists of several files:
+The ‘Chromosome-condensation’ code consists of several files:

-initConfig.hpp =
-initConfig.cpp =
-initDynamics.hpp =
-initDynamics.cpp =
-chromoCell.cpp =
+initConfig.hpp = includes parameter settings and declaration of functions that initialise the chromatin chain and binders initConfig.cpp = includes definition of functions that initialise the chromatin chain and binders initDynamics.hpp = includes declaration of functions that describe the dynamical evolution of chromatin chain and binders, including those detail rules of diffusion capture and loop extrusion initDynamics.cpp = includes definition of functions that describe the dynamical evolution of chromatin chain and binders, including those detail rules of diffusion capture and loop extrusion chromoCell.cpp = includes functions to call functions in files above to simulate the dynamical evolution of chromatin condensation

 General parameter set up can be adjusted in initConfig.hpp file, README_parameters.xlsx contains more in-depth description of parameters.